directus/directus/docs/reference/command-line-interface.md

 # Command Line Interface

-Directus ships with a (small) command line interface (CLI) that you can use for various actions.
+> Directus ships with a command line interface (CLI) that you can use for various actions.
 All functionality can be accessed by running `npx directus <command>` in your project folder.

 [[toc]]